 First is in "Mr. Monk Goes to a Wedding," when Natalie's brother Jonathan is getting married.
 Natalie, not feeling comfortable seeing her estranged family by herself, ropes Randy into coming along as her "date".
 However, shortly after they arrive, someone tries to kill Randy by ramming him with a car driven by someone in Natalie's family, but is unsuccessful, although Randy is left with a broken arm and a broken leg.
-Monk and Stottlemeyer show up to investigate, and Stottlemeyer goes undercover as a wedding photographer by borrowing a CSI tech's camera and volunteering.
+Monk and Stottlemeyer show up to investigate, and Stottlemeyer goes undercover as a wedding photographer by borrowing a CSI tech's camera.
 Then the body of the original photographer turns up dead in the mudbath, and Monk determines that his death and the attempt on Randy's life are connected.
-Further investigation turns up Jonathan's bride-to-be as a Black Widow that Randy previously investigated for a murder in Philadelphia.
+Turns out Jonathan's bride-to-be is a Black Widow that Randy previously investigated for a murder in Philadelphia.

 In the novel Mr. Monk Goes to Hawaii, the wedding in question does not do much apart from serve as a plot point to give a reason for Monk and Natalie to travel to Hawaii in the first place.
 Natalie gets invited by her Los Angeles friend Candace to be a maid of honor at Candace's wedding, at a five star resort in Hawaii.
 When the day of travel comes, Natalie flies out to Hawaii, as does Monk, who, not thinking he'll be able to last a week without Natalie, has tagged along by taking Dioxynl.
 The wedding is aborted when Monk exposes Candace's fiancee Brian Galloway as a bigamist and a pathological liar.
 During the actual wedding ceremony.
 To add to this, Brian's car is vandalized later that day, which Monk eventually discovers is the result of drug smugglers trafficking drugs into Kauai by stuffing them into the seats of rental cars.
 Also, Monk and Natalie stumble on a murder.